-Roofing including roof space

-Repair category 2

-Notes original.
-A reputable roofing contractor will be able to provide further advice.
-Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slate.
+Roofing including roof space Repair category 2 Notes roofing contractor can provide further advice.
+Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
+Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.
+There are valley gutters.
+These can be problematic (especially within older buildings), and maintenance should be undertaken regularly.